Arctic Char Fishing - Lodges, Destinations & Guided Trips

 Fishing for Arctic Char

-Arctic Char (Salvelinus alpinus) are close relatives of both brook trout and lake trout, but occupy some of the most extreme environments in freshwater fishing.
-Found across the Arctic and sub-Arctic, they’re often the dominant predator in high-latitude systems where few other salmonids survive.
+Arctic char (Salvelinus alpinus) share the Salvelinus genus with brook trout, lake trout, Dolly Varden, and bull trout — all char, not true trout despite their common names.
+They occupy some of the most extreme environments in freshwater fishing, often the dominant predator in high-latitude systems where few other salmonids can survive.

-Their appearance varies widely depending on time of year and habitat.
-Sea-run fish return from the ocean bright and silver, while resident lake char may display deep red bellies and bold spotting.
-Whether caught in a coastal river, alpine lake, or tundra stream, Arctic Char deliver a powerful, acrobatic fight.
+Their appearance varies widely depending on time of year, location, and whether fish are resident or sea-run.
+Sea-run fish return from the ocean bright and silver, while resident lake char may display deep gold or orange bellies and bold light-colored spotting.
+Whether caught in a coastal river, alpine lake, or tundra stream, Arctic char deliver a powerful, acrobatic fight.

 Where to Find Arctic Char